rerobots/hardshare/doc/pages/install.md

 instructions are work in progress, and contributions and feedback are welcome.
 Please open a ticket at <https://github.com/rerobots/hardshare/issues>

-Installation instructions are provided for modern GNU/Linux distributions, such as [Ubuntu](https://ubuntu.com/download/desktop).
-We are working to support other kinds of hosts, including Windows, macOS, and FreeBSD.
+Installation instructions are provided for macOS and modern GNU/Linux distributions, such as [Ubuntu](https://ubuntu.com/download/desktop).
+We are working to support other kinds of hosts, including Windows and FreeBSD.
 If your host is not supported well, [please tell us](https://rerobots.net/contact).